-At the core of landscaping is the idea that you can gain more enjoyment of your home’s exterior spaces if you are able to assign functions to them, and modify them based on both your own aesthetic taste and your own beginner landscaping ideas.
+At the core of landscaping is the idea that you can gain more enjoyment of your home’s exterior spaces if you are able to assign functions to them, and modify these easy beginner landscaping ideas for homeowners based on both these functions and your own aesthetic taste.

-If you are apprehensive about landscaping your own backyard because you a beginner landscaper and have not done something like this before, then know that even the most seasoned professional has had to start from scratch.
+If you are apprehensive about landscaping your own backyard because you haven’t done something like this before, then know that even the most seasoned professional has had to start from scratch.
 The most important thing when you are landscaping is that you are having fun, and that you are able to truly express your creative side.

-So, don’t worry about making mistakes while landscaping – these so-called errors are normal, and they are actually great learning experiences.
-If you are ready to make your backyard truly stunning, here are some ideas so you can begin your fun journey to do-it-yourself landscaping:
+So, don’t worry about making mistakes as a beginner landscaper – these so-called errors are normal, and they are actually great learning experiences.
+If you are ready to make your backyard truly stunning, here are some ideas so you can begin your fun journey using these easy beginner landscaping ideas:

 2. Water is a timeless motif in any culture in the world and, with a bit of work, you can setup your very own water fountain in the backyard.
 In the past, you had to commission a group of people to install extremely heavy fountains that cost an arm and a leg.
 Nowadays, you can buy a lighter, outdoor fountain made from fiberglass, and install it yourself!